pletzer/swatParallel/README.md

 # swatParallel
-A collection of scripts to run parameter scans of SWAT models
+A collection of scripts to run parameter scans of SWAT modelss

 ## Prerequisites